 The Skerton Pro is what you would call a burr grinder.
 Burr grinders work by combining two abrasive surfaces which break down whatever is being ground.

 In the context of coffee, many people prefer them because they allow for a more consistent grind size.
 Depending on the coffee machine the grounds will go into, the results of using a burr grinder may vary.

 Coffee lovers often have nice coffee makers which can fully draw out the aroma and nuance of the taste from finely-ground coffee beans, but a cheap pot coffee maker might not.

 The Skerton Pro is a burr grinder for coffee beans, and it works about how you would expect from looking at it.
 The grinder itself has a rotating top and a spring-loaded bottom burr which ensures the best consistency of bean grounds.
-To grind fresh beans, the knob and lever on the top of the grinder spin easily.
+The knob and lever on the top of the grinder spin easily to grind fresh beans.